 Dembis identifies as part of the Senegalese Baye Fall Brotherhood movement lead by Cheikh Ibrahim Fall who was one of the first disciples of Cheikh Ahamdou Bamba, the man who led a powerful non violent spiritual revolution following the oppressive ruling of the French coloners.
 Their teachings and prayers has shaped completely Dembis’ doings and drum teachings.

-Dembis’s aptitude for music, means that his skills as a percussionist are not reserved for West African rhythms alone, and he is able to, and is keen on working with artists from other global musical backgrounds.
+Dembis’s aptitude for music, means that his skills as a percussionist are not reserved for West African rhythms alone, and he is able to, and is keen on working with artists from all global musical backgrounds.
 He collaborates regularly with Venezuelan singer Luzmira Zerpa (lead singer of Family Atlantica) on duet performances, he also has worked in a project with the Brazilian singer and songwriter Nina Miranda (worldly known for her hit “Underwater Love”).
 Dembis has contributed with his percussion on the recording of the first debut solo album of Noga Ritter, an eclectic singer-songwriter, band leader and workshop facilitator whose music fuses Hebrew Jazz with global grooves as well.